Why Does Wood Pop In The Fire

 Woods Such As Red Cedar And Poplar Are Resinous, Containing Tree Saps That Are Highly Flammable.

-Trapped moisture can also cause wood to pop and crackle from the creation of steam.
 Moisture that might have escaped without a problem will now be trapped inside this freshly formed seal, causing the wood to pop even more frequently than it would have otherwise.
 Typically, when the moisture in the wood is high, the pops and crackling noises are a lot more frequent.
+Wood is porous and easily absorbs any moisture it.

 Softwoods Such As Conifers And Pines Are More Likely To Spark Due To Their High Resin Content.